**The Master of Science in School Health Education Program is currently not accepting new students.**

 Currently there is a rolling admissions into this program.

-Note: We are currently revising our program to be offered as hybrid degree program during 2016.
+Note: We are currently revising our program to be offered as hybrid degree program.
 This will include Fall and Spring on-line courses, as well as two weeks of face-to-face trainings during two consecutive summers.

 Use the following link to learn more about the School Health Education 910 Add-on Program.